 If the size of your flour tortillas are larger (or smaller) than the ones used in the recipe, the quantity of quesadillas you yield may vary.

-Some chili flakes are used, but you can omit (or use more) depending on your love of spice (though, these aren’t spicy, if you ask me).
+Some crushed red pepper flakes are used, but you can omit (or use more) depending on your love of spice (though, these aren’t spicy, if you ask me).

 Other delicious herb options are parsley or dill.